dalesgit/wiki-vim/pages/Epiphany 7 final.md

 Then all of a sudden Christians became friends with the empire.

-I wA good measure, pressed down, shaken together, running over, will be put into your lap; for the measure you give will be the measure you get back."

-onder how we got to where we are.
+I wonder about how we got to where we are.
 I ask, "What would Jesus do?"
 "But at the same time I ask forcefully, 'What shall I do?'"
 I wonder and I search for hope.
 I am sustained by the miracles about me.
 Chesterton said,

 > **“The world will never starve for want of wonders; but only for want of wonder.”**
 > **“The most incredible thing about miracles is that they happen.”**